guoyanting-hub/ToothGeoCMAE/README.md

 The detailed experimental settings, including dataset split selection (10%, 30%, 100%), optimizer configuration, and training hyperparameters, are defined in the shell script.

 ### Citation
-please cite our upcoming paper once it is officially published:<br>
+If you find our work useful in your research, please cite our upcoming paper once it is officially published.<br>
-Paper Title: Geometry-Guided Multi-View Contrastive Masked Autoencoder for Low-Supervision 3D Tooth Segmentation<br>
+Paper Title: Geometry-Guided Multi-View Contrastive Masked Autoencoder for Low-Supervision 3D Tooth Segmentation <br>
-Target Journal: The Visual Computer<br>
+Target Journal: The Visual Computer <br>
 Once the paper is formally accepted and published, we will update the complete standard BibTeX citation information in a timely manner.